 the Dalai lama

 I am not going to insult the reader by collecting quotations from the Pali Canon or later non-canonical authorities based on various theories of monastic discipline or appropriate and inappropriate organ pairings.
 Rather, I will try to look at this question from first principles based on an essential, nonsectarian and universal understanding of dharma.
 The Buddha is not represented as one for whom rules are moral absolutes or even relatively important in the context of emancipation.
-He himself appears to have been celibate after his emancipation.
-However, until his renunciation six years before, he is represented as one intimately familiar with the hedonistic lifestyle over a long period, encouraged by his father.
-He married young and had a child.
+He himself appears to have been chaste after his renunciation.
+However, he is also represented as one intimately familiar with the hedonistic lifestyle over a long period, encouraged by his father.
+He married young and had a son.
 Clearly, therefore, he experienced sexual intercourse and orgasm.
 He was a man.
 This presents a striking contrast to the strictly asexual presentation of Jesus in the official Church portrait, although Jesus may have had an erotic relationship with Mary Magdalene.
 This distinction is psychologically important.
 It shows that Buddhist transcendence is based on psychological assimilation, whereas the Christian conception is fundamentally anti-natural and repressed, and therefore repressive.
 Since a Buddha is, by definition, a bodhisattva in his final rebirth, it is clear that the state of advanced bodhisattvahood (as distinct from arhantship) is not incompatible with an active sexual life.
 On the other hand, the Buddha gave up sex when he renounced his wife and child, sacrificing himself to his quest for emancipation.
 It is worth noting, perhaps, that this quest only led to emancipation after he gave it up.

 Peter Masefield, author of Divine Revelation in Pali Buddhism (1986) writes of a sutta of the Anguttara Nikaya,